Padovana

 Muffs: Present, covering the face

-Beard: Present, very pronounced
+Beard: Present, very pronounced, covering the throat

 Tuft: Present, full and wide.
 In the male it is large, round, with long, narrow and pointed feathers, falling back, on the nape; it does not cover the eyes.
-In the female it is round, full, cascading over the eyes
+In the female it is round, full, cascading over the eyes.

 Skin colour: White

-Shank colour: Slate blue
+Shank colour: Slate blue in various intensities depending on the plumage colour

 Shank feathering: Free from feathers